-Is Mrs H entitled to a refund under the CRM code?
+Is Mrs C entitled to a refund under the CRM code?

-Under the Code, the starting principle is that a firm should reimburse a customer who is the victim of an APP scam, like Mrs H. The circumstances where a firm may choose not to reimburse are limited and it is for the firm to establish those exceptions apply.
+Under the Code, the starting principle is that a firm should reimburse a customer who is the victim of an APP scam, like Mrs C. The circumstances where a firm may choose not to reimburse are limited and it is for the firm to establish those exceptions apply.
 R2(1) of the Code outlines those exceptions.

 One such circumstance might be when a customer has ignored an Effective Warning.
-A second circumstance in which a bank might decline to reimburse, is if it can be demonstrated that the customer made the payments without having a reasonable basis for belief in a specific set of things.
+A second circumstance in which a bank might decline to reimburse, is if it can be demonstrated that the customer made the payment without having a reasonable basis for believing that: